neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 In the Analyze selection, please choose: get_CpGs (1 in below screenshot):
 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/Analyze_dialogue.png)

-The number of the CPG has to increase over time.
+The number of the CPGs has to increase over time.
 Otherwise the configuration of f5c is not correct.

 Next choose plot cnv (2 in above screen shot).